ms/buildtogether.tech/using-git/index.md

     repository and combine them with their own work.

-Centralized version control systems have largely been replaced by <span g="decentralized_system">decentralized</span> ones, and in particular by a tool called [Git][git].
-In theory, Git doesn't need a main repository; instead, developers can merge the contents of any repository with any other one.
+Centralized version control systems have largely been replaced by <span g="decentralized_system">decentralized</span> ones, and in particular by one called [Git][git].
+In theory, Git doesn't need a main repository: developers can merge the contents of any repository with any other one.
 In practice, almost every project designates one repository as the master copy so that everyone knows where to look to find the current state of the project.

 Unfortunately, Git has a needlessly complicated interface.
 <cite>PerezDeRosso2013</cite> found that even experienced users have a <span